 Christ Sends Us Forth

-After communion, we pray in thanksgiving for the gifts God has given us and our priest prays over us and gives us a blessing.
-The Cross, the choir, and the sacred ministers lead us in a final song symbolizing that we are commissioned to use the works which we have been given in the service of Jesus Christ throughout the world.
+After communion, we pray in thanksgiving for the gifts God has given us and our priest prays over us and pronounces a blessing.
+The Cross, the choir, and the sacred ministers lead us in a final song symbolizing that we are commissioned to use the gifts which we have been given in the service of Jesus Christ throughout the world.
 Finally we look to Mary, mother of the Church and model of all Christians as well as our Lord’s mother, praying the Angelus that we may cultivate a heart ready to do what God requests.